cozyloon/allure-testng/README.md

 # Allure Report on GitHub Pages with GitHub Actions

 Do these changes to your repo first.
-Unless this reporting is not working fine<br> Repo settings -> Pages<br>
+Unless this reporting is not working fine<br> <br>
+Repo settings -> Pages<br>
 <br>
 <br>